 Taylor holds a B.S. in Kinesiology from the University of North Dakota and a Master of Divintiy from Moody Theological Seminary.
 After serving with a church plant on the West side of Chicago, Taylor and Ellie moved to Woodlawn in 2018 and he served as a Pastoral intern at Living Hope while finishing seminary.
 In fall 2019, Taylor began as the director of youth programs and launched the Hope Scholars After-School program while taking over Hope City (LHC's middle school ministry).
 In March 2020, he was ordained as a Teaching Elder in the PCA and installed as the Assistant Pastor as Living Hope.

 Taylor's Early Years;

 I grew up the son of Pastor but swore I would never follow that path.
 I felt I was too different from my family as my own journey to faith in Christ came about later in my life during college.
 Here the seed of the Gospel planted in my upbringing blossomed into the fruit knowing and following Christ.

 During these college years, I spent two summers in Chicago, serving with ministries on the South and West sides.
-God used these experiences to convinct me of the Bible's concern for mercy and justice to be the active way of life for Christians.
-Through many providental works, he opened doors for me to attend seminary in Chicago as I pursued a call to pastoral ministry.
-I am passionate about mentoring and discipling youth, church based community develpment, trauma informed pastoral care, and preaching the Gospel message of salvation from sin and redempion from its curse.
+God used these experiences to convict me of the Bible's concern for mercy and justice to be the active way of life for Christians.
+Through many providential works, he opened doors for me to attend seminary in Chicago as I pursued a call to pastoral ministry.
+I am passionate about mentoring and discipling youth, church based community development, trauma informed pastoral care, and preaching the Gospel message of salvation from sin and redemption from its curse.